Silverlan/pragma/README.md

 > You can disable confirmation prompts (e.g. for automated builds) by adding the `--no-confirm` argument, however entering your password may still be required.
 <br/>

-Once the build script has been completed, you should find the build files in `pragma/build`, and the install files in `pragma/build/install`.
-The `install` directory should contain everything you need to run Pragma.
+Once the build script has been completed, you can find the build files in `pragma/build`, and the install files in `pragma/build/install`.
+The `install` directory contains everything you need to run Pragma.

-If you make any code changes to the core engine code, you can build the `pragma-install` target to build them.
-This will also re-install the binaries.

-If you make any code changes to a module, you will have to build the module build target first, and then build `pragma-install` afterwards.

-After the initial run of the main build script, you can run the following command from the root directory of Pragma to update Pragma to a newer version:
+###### Update
+To update Pragma to a newer version (assuming the command above has completed successfully at least once), you can use the following command:
 ```console
 python build_scripts/build.py --update
 ```

 This will pull all of the latest changes for the Pragma repository and the modules.
 The `--update` option will re-use all of the arguments used in the last execution of the build script, so you don't have to specify them again.

+###### Code Changes
+If you make any code changes to the core engine code, you can build the `pragma-install` target to build them.
+This will also re-install the binaries.

+If you make any code changes to a module, you will have to build the module build target first, and then build `pragma-install` afterwards.

 ### Build Customization